My latest blog post for The Jewish Journal:

 That was one focus of the symposium, “The Future of American Jewish Bible Translation,” held April 30 at the National Museum of American Jewish History in Philadelphia.
 It commemorated the 1917 JPS translation, whose goal was “to combine the Jewish tradition with the results of biblical scholarship, ancient, medieval, and modern.”

 In the hundred years since then, the goal hasn’t changed but many other things have.
-New discoveries have confirmed our challenged our copies of the text.
+New discoveries have confirmed or challenged our copies of the text.
 Before the 1947 discovery of the Dead Sea Scrolls, our oldest Torah manuscripts dated from the Middle Ages.
-Dating from a thousand years earlier, the scrolls often confirmed and sometimes challenged our existing text.
+The Dead Sea Scrolls come from a thousand years earlier.

 Similarly, changed social and religious attitudes make us ask new questions about the text.
 When the text says “man,” does it mean males specifically, or people in general?
 How should we translate passages that we find morally unsettling?